Glossary of frequently used dry fruits in indian recipes is listed here.

 - Peanuts – Moongphali (usually used in making savory dishes, chutneys, sometimes also added to dals/lentils and also eaten directly or can be eaten as roasted spiced peanuts)

 - Raisins – Kishmish, Munacca

 - Saffron – Kesar.
-(One of the most expensive spices grown in kashmir and majorly used in most of indian sweets and also in rice based dishes like biryani and pulao).
+(One of the most expensive spices grown in kashmir and majorly used in most of indian sweets and also in rice based dishes like biryani, pulao and in making Saffron Rice).